This post was most recently updated on September 30th, 2022.3 min read.

 What was even more bizarre was that for other users the value was there – nothing strange there!
 It was just this one user with the issue!

-Now, quite a few things were already working, so that narrows the scope of the investigation down a lot:
+Now, quite a few things can cause the mapping, crawling or data populating process to fail, so we need to apply the process of elimination to find the step that resolves the issue for us!
+In this case, the following things were already working, so that narrows the scope of the investigation down a lot:

-- Mapping was okay, because other people search results had the value for RefinableString31.
+- Mapping was okay because for other people the search results had the value for RefinableString31.

-- User Profile Service had the value for the managed metadata field… So the profile in the AD and the synchronization was apparently working.
+- User Profile Service had the value for the managed metadata field… So the profile in the AD and the synchronization were apparently working.

-- Indexing had gone through, because other fields had values and other users had values.
+- Indexing had gone through because other fields had fresh values and other users had values.

 The next day the profile was fine.
 Yay!